A stochastic partial differential equation model for limit order book dynamics: A stochastic PDE model for limit order book dynamics

 \subsection{Dynamics of the centered limit order book}

 Empirical studies on intraday order flow in electronic markets reveal the coexistence of two, very different types of order flow operating at different frequencies \cite{lehalle2018}.

 On one hand, we observe the submission (and cancellation) of orders queueing at various price levels on both sides of the market price by regular market participants.
 Cancellation may occur in several ways: we distinguish {\it outright } cancellations, which we model as proportional to current queue size, from cancellations with replacement (`order modifications'), in which an order is cancelled and immediately replaced by another one of the same type, usually at a neighboring price limit.
 The former results in a net decrease in the volume of the order book whereas the latter is {\it conservative} and simply shifts orders across neighboring levels of the book.
 Further decomposing this conservative flow into a symmetric and antisymmetric part leads to two terms in the dynamics of $u_t$: a {\it diffusion} term representing the cancellation of orders and their (symmetric) replacement by orders at neighboring price levels and a {\it convection} (or transport) term representing the cancellation of orders and their replacement by orders closer to the mid-price.
-The net effect of this order flow on the order book may thus be described as a superposition of \begin{itemize} \item a term $f^b(x)$ (resp. $f^a(x)\ )$ representing the rate of buy (resp. sell) order submissions at a distance $x$ from the best price; \item a term $\alpha_b\ u_t$ (resp. $\alpha_a\ u_t$) representing (outright) proportional cancellation of limit buy (resp. sell) orders at a distance $x$ from the mid-price. (where $\alpha_a, \alpha_b \leq 0$). \item a convection term $-\beta_b \nabla u_t(x)$ (resp. $+\beta_a \nabla u_t(x)$) with $\beta_a, \beta_b>0$ which models the replacement of buy (resp. sell) orders by orders closer to the mid-price (which corresponds to $x=0$, hence the signs in these terms). \item a diffusion term $\eta_b \Delta u_t(x)$ (resp. $\eta_a \Delta u_t(x)$) which represents the cancellation and symmetric replacement of orders at a distance $x$ from the mid-price. \end{itemize} Another component of order flow is the one generated by high-frequency traders (HFT).
+Denoting by $\nabla$ the gradient in the variable $x$, the net effect of this order flow on the order book may thus be described as a superposition of \begin{itemize} \item a term $f^b(x)$ (resp. $f^a(x)\ )$ representing the rate of buy (resp. sell) order submissions at a distance $x$ from the best price; \item a term $\alpha_b\ u_t(x)$ (resp. $\alpha_a\ u_t(x)$) representing (outright) proportional cancellation of limit buy (resp. sell) orders at a distance $x$ from the mid-price (where $\alpha_a, \alpha_b \leq 0$). \item a convection term $-\beta_b \nabla u_t(x)$ (resp. $+\beta_a \nabla u_t(x)$) with $\beta_a, \beta_b>0$ which models the replacement of buy (resp. sell) orders by orders closer to the mid-price (i.e. closer to $x=0$, hence the signs in these terms): in the reference frame where the origin is the mid-price, this translates into a flow of volume towards the origin; \item a diffusion term $\eta_b \Delta u_t(x)$ (resp. $\eta_a \Delta u_t(x)$) which represents the cancellation and symmetric replacement of orders at a distance $x$ from the mid-price. \end{itemize} Another component of order flow is the one generated by high-frequency traders (HFT).
 These market participants buy and sell at very high frequency and under tight inventory constraints, submitting and cancelling large volumes of limit orders near the mid-price and resulting in an order flow whose net contribution to total order book volume is zero on average over longer time intervals but whose sign over small time intervals fluctuates at high frequency.
-At the coarse-grained time scale of the average (non-HF) market participants, these features may be modeled as a multiplicative noise term of the form \begin{itemize} \item $\sigma_b u_t(x) dW^b$ for buy orders ($x<0$) and $\sigma_a u_t(x) dW^b$ for sell orders ($x>0$) \end{itemize} where $(W^a,W^b)$ is a two-dimensional Wiener process (with possibly correlated components).
+At the coarse-grained time scale of the average (non-HF) market participants, these features may be modeled as a multiplicative noise term of the form \begin{itemize} \item $\sigma_b u_t(x) dW^b$ for buy orders ($x<0$) and $\sigma_a u_t(x) dW^a$ for sell orders ($x>0$) \end{itemize} where $(W^a,W^b)$ is a two-dimensional Wiener process (with possibly correlated components).
 The multiplicative nature of the noise accounts for the high-frequency cancellations associated with HFT orders.

 The impact of these different order flow components may be summarized by the following stochastic partial differential equation for the centered order book density $u$: